 - Step 2: Now to run it on the local server.
 To do so first navigate to the project folder using cd command and the write the following command on the terminal.

-- -o option is used for automatic opening of the browser:
+- -o flag is used for automatic opening of the browser:

 ng serve -o